comScore pixel

 MonthSnow amount (week)Snow days (week)

-The average snowfall forecast during week 3 of March for Ski Butternut is 2.4 in.
-There are typically 1.7 snowy days during this week.
-Ski Butternut normal weather and snow conditions during the third week of March at the middle elevation of the ski area at 1240 ft based on historical averages over the last 17 years: At this time of year the expected freezing level (3438 ft is far above the middle elevation of Ski Butternut.
-On average, expect one or two days with snowfall per week in Ski Butternut in the middle of March with and average of one wet day during this week every year.
-Forecast model average snowfall for the week is 2.4 in.
-Temperatures generally above freezing both night and day in Ski Butternut during week three of March with average maximum temperature 37°F and minimum temperature 33°F at the middle elevation.
+The average snowfall forecast during week 3 of June for Ski Butternut is 0 cm.
+There are typically 0.0 snowy days during this week.
+Ski Butternut typical weather and snow conditions during the third week of June at the middle elevation of the ski area at 378m, based on historical averages over the last 18 years: At this time of year the typical freezing level (3769m) is a long way above the mid altitude of Ski Butternut. is very unlikely in Ski Butternut in the middle of June but in a typical year there are a couple of wet days during this week of June.
+Warm day temperatures in Ski Butternut during week three of June.
+The average temperature range is between 17.5°C and 20.6°C at the mid altitude.
 Expect the sun to come out on two or three days per week.
-Mostly light winds (average 11mph) are unlikely to affect ski lifts but the historical norm is for the mean wind to reach 19mph one day per week.
-Sunny, calm and below freezing ideal weather days that follow fresh snow (bluebird powder days) are in short supply, occuring this week on average one year in 0 Read More
+Generally light winds (average 12km/h).

 Snow History: Compare Resorts